micmejia/bible-dump/NKJV/John/John 12.md

 I have come _as_ a light into the world, that whoever believes in Me should not abide in darkness.

 ###### 47
-And if anyone hears My words and does not [^g]believe, I do not judge him; for I did not come to judge the world but to save the world.
+And if anyone hears My words and does not believe, I do not judge him; for I did not come to judge the world but to save the world.

 ###### 48
 He who rejects Me, and does not receive My words, has that which judges him--the word that I have spoken will judge him in the last day.